 Everything you need to play Copper is in the zip, but a 7+2 level episode of maps called Underdark Overbright has been created by Lunaran and Scampie to accompany it:

-UDOB required updating for compatibility with 1.1, so if you wish to replay them in the future, please be sure to redownload the episode and overwrite all old files on extraction.
+UDOB required updating for compatibility with Copper 1.1, so if you're upgrading from a version earlier than that, remember redownload the episode and overwrite all old files on extraction.

 Copper works with any version of Quake (even the original executable), but UDOB requires an engine with support for increased limits and alpha cutout textures.
 Fitzquake-derived engines such as Quakespasm or MarkV are recommended.
 DarkPlaces is not officially supported.